 2019 dates and tickets

-Get your tickets through the event website (see below).
-A day ticket is listed at €5, with under 14s going free.
-A ticket includes the opportunity to taste the cheeses.
+Expect to get your tickets through the event website (see below).
+A day ticket was previously listed at €5, with under 14s going free.
+A ticket included the opportunity to taste the cheeses.

 How to get to the cheese festival

-The Nordbahnhalle hosts the event.
+The Nordbahnhalle was the planned host of the May event.
 The area was once a railway station and is now part of a major urban development project.

 Subway: Take the U1 or U2 to Praterstern, or continue on the U1 to Vorgartenstraße